 Find the definition, types and advantages of both CNC collets and chucks for workholding as well as the best applications for each, in this article.

 Collets are generally used when the diameter of the part or bar to be gripped ranges from 1/16 inch to 2.5 inches.
-Compared to standard triple-jaw chucks with soft jaws, standard collets tend to be inexpensive and more accurate for gripping in the small-to-medium range.
+Compared with standard triple-jaw chucks with soft jaws, standard collets tend to be inexpensive and more accurate for gripping in the small-to-medium range.
 Conversely, three-jaw chucks are usually ineffective and cumbersome when used to grip items this small.

 Today, CNC lathes available in the United States are usually equipped with a standard, wedge-style, three-jaw power chuck as the workholding device.
 This type of chuck is equipped with either hard or soft (machinable) jaws, which are usually bored or turned after the chuck is attached on the machine so it can accommodate various jobs.

 Some key advantages to a jaw chuck are positive length and gripping capability that stem from the fact that the mechanical closing function is perpendicular to the centerline.
 This provides a positive Z-axis location for all parts being machined.
 It's important to always refer to the manufacturer's manual for appropriate gripping forces needed for the spindle speed your job requires.

 Standard draw-in collets, used when specifying a collet-adaptation chuck for a CNC lathe, move in the Z axis according to how much the diameter of the gripped surface varies.
 A standard rule of thumb is that, for every 0.001 inch of variability in the gripping surface, the part will move 0.003 inch in the Z axis.
 Standard draw-in collets provide the most positive contact and the best gripping power when the part is gripped directly under the head angle of the collet.
 In turn, the collet receives mechanical closing forces directly from the inside angle of the spindle or collet chuck.